-Archie CAIRNS Music
+“Archie CAIRNS Music ”

-Major Archie Cairns, MMM, CD
+Major Archie Cairns, MMM, CD (4)

-In the music you are listening to, there are 2 tunes.
-The first is "Mrs. Joy Cairns", composed by Archie in 1968, for his wife Joy, who passed away 23 October, 1996.
-The pipe music can be found in both "Pipe Music - Book 1" and "Book 2".
+The tune "Mrs. Joy Cairns", was composed by Archie in 1968, for his wife Joy, who passed away 23 October, 1996.
+The Pipe Music can be found in "Pipe Music - Book 1", "Book 2", and "Expanded" - Book 2.

 The tune was first recorded in Kingston, Ontario, in 1974, during Archie's tenure as Pipe Major of the Air Command Pipes and Drums, Ottawa, Ontario.
 It can be heard on the CD, "RCAF 50".

 In 1978, Archie composed a Retreat March in Ottawa, Ontario entitled "Pipe Major J.K.
 Cairns" for his father, who died in 1952, age 56.

 The tune has been featured several times in the Edinburgh Tattoo, played many times at the World's Championships, and recorded by some Grade 1 Bands including Shott's & Dykehead, Simon Fraser University and the Strathclyde Police.

 Publications by Archie